OlaoluwaM/functional-programming/README.md

 ## Definition of a Magma

-A Magma<A> is a very simple algebra:
+A Magma<A> is a very simpl algebraic structures:

 - a set or type (A)
 - a `concat` operation